The Story of Queen Esther in the Bible

 Esther Family Tree

-Esther’s father’s name was Abihail and her parents named her Hadassah at birth- (it was a common practice of the Jews to have double names).¹
+Esther’s father’s name was Abihail and her parents named her Hadassah at birth- (it was a common practice of the Jews to have double names).¹ Her parents both died at some point, and Esther’s cousin Mordecai adopted and raised her.

 “Mordecai had a cousin named Hadassah, whom he had brought up because she had neither father nor mother….
 And Mordecai had taken her as his own daughter when her father and mother died.”
 Esther 2:7 NIV.

 Losing her parents at a young age must have been very difficult for Esther.
-It is one of the many times we see how God worked behind the scenes to provide for her, and her people.
+It is one of the many times we see how God worked behind the scenes to provide for her and her people.

 History of Esther

-Esther’s rise to Queen begins with the Persian King Xerxes’ problems with his present Queen, Vashti.
-We read about Xerxes’s 180-day display of wealth and majesty, followed by a 7-day banquet where the “royal wine was abundant” (1:7) and free flowing.
+This sumptuous banquet was followed by yet another great banquet where the “royal wine was abundant” (1:7) and free flowing.
 (He was preparing to invade Greece and needed to flex some muscle/show off…)

 But Queen Vashti refused- it went against Persian custom for women to appear before a public gathering of men.

-Fearing the fallout from his wife’s refusal, the King huddled with his advisors.
-Queen Vashti’s actions, they impulsively decided, would cause other women to act in the same way.
 “There will be no end of disrespect and discord.”
-(1:18b) So a royal decree went out declaring every man ruler of his own house and included a provision for the removal of Vashti.
+(1:18b) So a royal decree went out declaring a new law- every man would be ruler of his own house and included a provision for the removal of Vashti.

-The search was on for a replacement.
-The king’s advisers proposed to round up beautiful young virgins from throughout the kingdom.
-They would bring them to the palace and spruce them up with 12 months of beauty treatments.
-They took many young women (they had no choice), including Esther, who was described as “lovely in form and features.”
+They took many young women (who had no choice), including Esther, described as “lovely in form and features.”
 (2:7) She immediately became a favorite, received special food, seven maids to attend to her, and moved “into the best place in the harem.”
 (2:9)

 Esther hid her Jewish background because her cousin Mordecai feared for her safety and forbid her to reveal it.
 He worried about her terribly, walking back and forth every day near the courtyard of the harem to discover how Esther was faring.